OpenLake/FOSS-Overflow/content/blog/AdityaK_SpeechAnalyser.md

 ## Challenges Faced
 During the project I faced a lot of challenges.
 One was to collect dataset according to the project's requirement.
 The right data with good quality was an important aspect of this project.
 I also faced difficulties while building a model that would detect disfluencies.
 But thanks to my mentors, I was able to clear all the difficulties that I faced during the project, with their guidance and support being instrumental in the projects' success.

+___

+Participating in FOSS Overflow is an excellent chance for aspiring open-source contributors to gain insight into the workings of the open-source community, sharpen their skills, and build confidence.
+Overall, it is a valuable opportunity for individuals looking to get involved in open-source development.